The scientific reason why pregnant women should take regular naps (we knew it)

-And the funny thing – normal, non-pregnant me need very little sleep – and certainly never a nap during the day.
+And the funny thing – normal, non-pregnant me needs very little sleep – and certainly never a nap during the day.

-And yet, like clockwork, when I was preganant, I would literally hardly be in from work before I would collapse onto the sofa and fall asleep.
+And yet, like clockwork, when I was pregnant, I would literally hardly be in from work before I would collapse onto the sofa and fall asleep.

 And the thing is – we should all be doing just that when we are pregnant according to a new study.

 Yup, it's true.
-New research published in the journal Sleep Medicine, states that pregnant mamas have full permission to get some shut-eye wheenver they feel like it—for the health of their babies.
+New research published in the journal Sleep Medicine, states that pregnant mamas have full permission to get some shut-eye whenever they feel like it—for the health of their babies.

 What this means, tired mamas, is that snoozing doesn't only help you get through the afternoon, but also has some potentially big benefits for the long-term health of your baby.